 As someone who has personally experienced the effects of psoriatic arthritis, I can attest to the importance of taking the necessary precautions during massage therapy.
-When seeking relief for psoriatic arthritis through massage, it's crucial to be aware of the potential risks involved to avoid exacerbating the condition.
+When seeking relief for psoriatic arthritis through massage, knowing the potential risks is crucial to avoid exacerbating the condition.

-In this section, we will explore the specific precautions that should be taken during massage therapy for psoriatic arthritis.
+This section will explore the specific precautions that somebody should take during massage therapy for psoriatic arthritis.
 We'll dive into the risks of skin injury or infection, discuss the Koebner Phenomenon and its potential effect on the condition, and highlight the importance of avoiding inflamed areas during the massage.

 Risk of Skin Injury or Infection

 Massage therapy can pose a risk of skin injury or infection in individuals with psoriatic arthritis.
-Due to the presence of inflamed patches on the skin, it is essential to take precautions during massage sessions.
+Due to inflamed patches on the skin, it is essential to take precautions during massage sessions.
 These areas are more susceptible to injury and the risk of infection.

-To avoid further irritation and prevent any potential infections, massage therapists should avoid applying pressure on inflamed or damaged areas.
+Massage therapists should avoid applying pressure on inflamed or damaged areas to avoid further irritation and prevent any potential infections.
 It is vital to be aware of visible symptoms and ask clients about any changes in their skin condition before treatment.
 Additionally, therapists should use clean sheets and towels during each session to maintain hygiene.

-It's crucial for clients with psoriatic arthritis to get informed and set expectations with their massage therapist before booking an appointment.
+Clients with psoriatic arthritis must get informed and set expectations with their massage therapist before booking an appointment.

 It is stated in Psoriasis Foundation's article that individuals with psoriatic arthritis are more prone to developing infections due to weakened immune systems.